kmussar/Markov_Chain_CodeAcademy/README.md

 # markov_python
+This is the final capstone project in the CodeAcademy - Learn Python course.
+The program uses a Markov Chain with input from data scraped from websites to generate new text similar to the input.
+Specifally, my version of this project scrapes the storylines of Marvel movies from IMDB and uses this text to generate a potential new plotline.

+Have fun!

 Codecademy Markov Chain text generator module.
 This is an implementation of a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) that generates random text based on content provided by the user.
 It is designed to be used as a local Python module for instructional purposes.